ips-protocol/go-ips/docs/experimental-features.md

 > curl http://localhost:8080/p2p/$SERVER_ID/http/
 ```

-You should now see the resulting http response: IPFS rocks!
+You should now see the resulting http response: IPWS rocks!

 ### Custom protocol names
 We also support use of protocol names of the form /x/$NAME/http where $NAME doesn't contain any "/"'s